Coloby/quartz_notes/quartz_content/PublicNotes/Cryptography.md

 			- in addition, use pepper
 - Theory
 	- HASH - input to fix length value of garbage though specific algo, *1 way function*
+		- what?
 			- always gives same output from input
 			- hard to reverse engineer original value from hash
 		- algos
 			- Normal
 				- sha256